 Individual freelancer.
 This can be a practical starting point for a Cambodian designer, developer, writer, consultant, marketer, support specialist, or other remote professional with a small number of clients.
 The key is not to stay informal forever: keep contracts, invoices, bank/payment records, and tax files from the first client payment.

 Sole proprietorship.
-A sole proprietorship is often the simplest formal business structure for one person.
+A sole proprietorship is a one-owner business where the person and business are closely linked.
+It is often the simplest formal business structure for one person.
 It can help with tax registration, invoicing, commercial credibility, bank documentation, and local-client procurement.
 The downside is personal liability: the business and owner are closely linked, so debts and obligations can land personally.

 Company.
-A private limited company can make sense if you hire people, subcontract work, bring in partners, sell to enterprise clients, build an agency, want clearer liability separation, or need a more formal B2B counterparty.
+A private limited company is a separate legal entity registered through Cambodia's business-registration process.
+It can make sense if you hire people, subcontract work, bring in partners, sell to enterprise clients, build an agency, want clearer liability separation, or need a more formal business-to-business (B2B) counterparty.
 It also brings more accounting, tax, filing, governance, and administrative obligations.

 Cambodia can be a good base for freelancers because local costs can be competitive, the economy is familiar with US-dollar pricing in practice, and international clients increasingly hire Cambodian developers, designers, marketers, virtual assistants, content specialists, and operations talent.
 The upside is real, but so are the compliance and payment-record requirements.